What Does A Conveyancer Do?

 Once both parties have agreed on a completion date, contracts are signed and exchanged.
 This is when the buyer and seller are legally bound to complete the transaction on the agreed date.

 The buyer’s conveyancer will prepare the transfer deed and send it to the seller’s conveyancer for signature in readiness for completion.
-The buyer’s conveyancer will apply for funds from the mortgage lender.
+The buyer’s conveyancer will apply to the mortgage lender for funds.

 Completion

-Funds will be transferred between your and the seller’s conveyancers electronically, and when this is done, the transaction is complete.
-This will trigger the need for the seller to move out of the property, and the buyer can obtain the keys.
+Funds will be transferred electronically between your and the seller’s conveyancers, and once this is done, the transaction is complete.
+This will trigger the seller’s need to move out of the property, and the buyer can obtain the keys.
 Your home is almost yours!

 The seller’s conveyancer will then repay any outstanding mortgage against the property.

-Paying stamp duty land tax and registering with Land Registry
+Paying stamp duty land tax and registering with the Land Registry

 Your conveyancer will pay the stamp duty land tax to HMRC on your behalf and register ownership with the Land Registry.
 Copies of the registered title will be provided to you and your lender.
 The Land Registry can take up to 6 months to return the registration application following completion, but your conveyancer will be able to advise how far you are in that process.